gabrielpantoja-cl/degux.cl/README.md

-# Reference Database for Appraisal
+# Reference Database for Appraisal 📊
 Project developed with Next.js 14 App Router

 ## Project Status
 🚧 **Under active development** 🚧

 ### Currently Working On:
-- Strengthening the authentication system with Google
+- Strengthening the authentication system with Google 🔒
-- Optimizing the reference entry form
+- Optimizing the reference entry form 📝

 ## Description
 Management system for real estate appraisal references with:
-- Authentication via Google OAuth 2.0
+- Authentication via Google OAuth 2.0 🔐
-- Protected admin panel
+- Protected admin panel 🛡️
-- Reference management (create/edit)
+- Reference management (create, read, update, delete) 📋
-- PostgreSQL database with Prisma ORM
+- PostgreSQL database with Prisma ORM and PostGIS extension for spatial data 🗺️

+In the initial phase, we focus on collaboratively creating the database 🤝.

 ## Installation and Configuration